SaharaLacey/ripper-wrapper/README.md

    Жыве Беларусь!

 ## English

+If you are in Ukraine, use a VPN with a Russian IP address.
+From other countries, it should be fine without a VPN.

 Install docker.
 It is a tool for running code in a manner isolated from your local computer environment.
 The easiest way to get started is to use the desktop version: https://www.docker.com/products/docker-desktop